State again looks to Waterbury armory as a possible shelter

 The bigger picture

 News of the new family shelter proposal came soon after a press conference Tuesday in Montpelier with representatives of many of those organizations Winters referenced.
-It was led by End Homelessness Vermont and Housing and Homelessness Alliance of Vermont.
-The group is working directly with people in emergency housing situations, specializing in assisting those with complex needs including disabilities and medical conditions.
-The organization is headed by Executive Director Brenda Siegel, who was the Democratic challenger to Gov. Scott in the 2022 election.
+It was led by End Homelessness Vermont and Housing and Homelessness Alliance of Vermont coalition.
+The End Homelessness organization is headed by Executive Director Brenda Siegel, who was the Democratic challenger to Gov. Scott in the 2022 election.
 Siegel has been a leading voice calling for reform of the state’s handling of emergency housing efforts.
+Her group works directly with people in emergency housing situations, specializing in assisting those with complex needs including disabilities and medical conditions.

 Tuesday’s press conference featured numerous first-hand accounts from providers struggling to help those dealing with the effects of the cuts to the state’s General Assistance Emergency Housing Program.
 They called for the state to continue the motel and hotel program either by executive action by the governor or a special legislative session.
 They specifically spoke out against using congregate shelters as an alternative to the motel program.